replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

 kubectl kots install application-name
 ```
 :::note
-To install a specific version, the command your vendor provides will have the `appVersionlabel` flag, for example: `kubectl kots install application-name --app-version-label=3.1.0`.
+With KOTS v1.67.0 and higher, you can install a specific version of the application.
+To install a specific version, the command your vendor provides will have the `appVersionlabel` flag.
+Example: `kubectl kots install application-name --app-version-label=3.1.0`.
 :::

 The kubectl plugin will walk you through the necessary steps to install the application: